 - Reduce saturated fats to no more than 5% to 6% of total calories.

 - Minimize mono-unsaturated fats (oleic acid found in canola and olive oil, nuts and avocado) and trans-fats.
-Trans-fats are foods made with partially-hydrogenated oils like snack foods and commercial baked goods.
-These types of and trans-fats (found in milk, animal fats and some vegetable oils).
+Trans fats are foods made with partially-hydrogenated oils like snack foods and commercial baked goods.
 These types of fats are specified in most foods lists of calorie sources.

 - Restrict sodium intake to no more than 1.5 to 2 grams per day.

 - Increase dietary fiber to 25-30 grams per day.